nelsonombuya/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ### Question 8 - Sum list
 Function that returns the sum of all the data (n) of a linked list.

+### Question 9 - Insert
+Function that inserts a new node at a given position.